nikolai-cardinal/Payroll/docs/PBP_Calculation_Logic.md

     *   Create a unique list of involved technician names for this job.
 3.  **Determine Technician Class, Role, and Eligibility:**
     *   For each unique technician name involved:
-        *   Find the technician in the 'Hourly + Spiff Pay' sheet.
+        *   Find the technician in the 'Main' sheet.
         *   **Get Class:** Look for the pattern "Class X" (where X is 1, 2, 3, or 4) within their 'Position Title' (Column C).
 This is the primary method for determining the class.
             *   The script expects titles like "Class 1", "Class 2", "Class 3", "Class 4".
 Additional text (like "Service Technician") is ignored by the matching logic.
             *   *(Note: The script no longer specifically checks for the word "Apprentice".
 Class 1 technicians should have "Class 1" in their title).*